JPLOpenSource/fprime-sw-Rel1.0/node-clientView/openmct-tutorial-installed/README.md

 # Open MCT Integration Tutorials

 These tutorials will walk you through the simple process of integrating your telemetry systems with Open MCT.
 In case you don't have any telemetry systems, we've included a reference implementation of a historical and realtime server.
-We'll walk you through the process of integrating those services with Open MCT.
+We'll take you through the process of integrating those services with Open MCT.

 ## Tutorial Prerequisites